Credential Automation: Issuance Emails, Expiry Reminders & Auto-Expiry

 CertLister can automate three things for you so you don't have to do them manually:

-- Issuance email — send each recipient their certificate the moment it is created
+- Issuance email — send each recipient their credential the moment it is created

-- Expiry reminder — automatically email recipients a set number of days before their certificate expires
+- Expiry reminder — automatically email recipients a set number of days before their credential expires

-- Auto-expiry — automatically flip a certificate's status from Active to Expired when its expiry date passes
+- Auto-expiry — automatically flip a credential's status from Active to Expired when its expiry date passes

-All three are configured at the category level, so every new certificate in that category inherits the setting.
-You can then override the email settings on individual certificates where needed.
+All three are configured at the category level, so every new credential in that category inherits the setting.
+You can then override the email settings on individual credentials where needed.

 Plan Availability